sirrice/sirrice.github.io/researchmodel.md

        P(Positive Impact) = P(good | paper) P(paper) - P(good | no paper)

-A paper's claims and implied value hinges on 1) evidence to support the claims and 2) assumptions:
+The claims in a paper and the implied value hinges on 1) evidence to support the claims and 2) assumptions:

                           = P(good | paper) P(paper | evidence, assumptions) P(evidence | you) P(assumptions)